CodeLordGh/url-shortener/backend/readme.md

 # URL Shortener Backend

-## 🚀 Introduction
+## Introduction

 This is the backend for a powerful URL shortener application.
 It provides a robust API for shortening URLs, managing user accounts, and offering AI-powered features for link management and analysis.

-## 🛠 Tech Stack
+## Tech Stack

-- Node.js
-- Express.js
+- Node.js 18+ with Express.js
-- TypeScript
+- TypeScript for type safety
-- MongoDB with Mongoose
+- MongoDB with Mongoose ODM
-- JWT for authentication
+- JWT for secure authentication
 - OpenAI GPT for AI features
 - Cheerio for web scraping
+- Jest for testing

-## 🌟 Features
+## Features

 - URL shortening
 - User authentication